Abrar-Islam-Oitijjho/Weather-Analytics-and-Forecasting/README.md

 # Weather-Analytics-and-Forecasting
-A weather analytics and forecasting project using the Global Weather Repository dataset
+A weather analytics and forecasting project using the Global Weather Repository dataset.
+Includes data cleaning, EDA, outliers detection, univariate (ETS, SARIMA) and multivariate (XGBoost, LightGBM) models, and ensemble methods, with performance comparison, and more.
+This project was implemented in Python, utilizing key libraries including pandas, NumPy, matplotlib, scikit-learn, statsmodels.
+Get a full overview from the "report" pdf file